timothygey/kickstarter-automation-scripts/README.md

 ```

 > **Tip:** Use the test scripts first to verify the pledge flow works end-to-end before relying on the production monitors.
+> Only play around with SCROLL_INTERVAL, set it at a min of 3 seconds.

 ---